 Famous for its architectural marvels, strong economy and diverse cuisine, China is a popular expat destination.
 Owing to its endless professional opportunities and vibrant culture, China may seem like an expat paradise, but there are some downsides to living in the Southeast Asian giant.

-Here are some of the pros and cons of moving to China.
+Below are some pros and cons of moving to China.

 Working in China